 Further Investigations

 To further understand our results, we also compared the performance of response and remission prediction on cross-validation with the STAR*D dataset, as Table 5 shows.
 We focused on using the Random Forest models without feature selection, given that this was one of the best performing models.
-Our models continue to predict response worse than they do remission, though the difference is smaller when using QIDS-C instead of QIDS-SR. The supplementary material documents additional metrics (S10 table), statistical comparison (S11 Table) and feature importance (S12 Table).
+Our models continue to predict response worse than they do remission, though the difference is smaller when using QIDS-SR instead of QIDS-C. The supplementary material documents additional metrics (S10 table), statistical comparison (S11 Table) and feature importance (S12 Table).

 We conducted additional cross-validations, again using Random Forests, to investigate whether fewer features could be contributing to the decreased performance of predicting QIDS-SR response external validation (Table 5).
-On cross-validation, using only the overlapping features between both STAR*D and CAN-BIND-1 increase performance, with balanced accuracy rising to 70% compared to 68% with all STAR*D features.
-However, we also note that using our feature selection methods to reduce the number of features decreases performance compared to using the full features.
+On cross-validation, using only the overlapping features between both STAR*D and CAN-BIND-1 has little effect on performance, with balanced accuracy rising or decreasing by less than 1% compared with all STAR*D features.
+However, we also note that using our feature selection methods to reduce the number of features generally decreases performance compared to using the full features.
 Elastic net feature selection drops balanced accuracy to 67%, while clustering-χ2 lowers it to 65%.
 Our results for predicting QIDS-SR remission follow a similar pattern on cross-validation (S10 Table), improving when using the overlapping features but not when using feature selection to reduce features.
-Unlike for QIDS-SR response, QIDS-SR remission results improve when externally validating on CAN-BIND-1, increasing to a balanced accuracy of 74%.
+Unlike for QIDS-SR response, QIDS-SR remission results improve when externally validating on CAN-BIND-1, increasing to a balanced accuracy of 72%.

 Table 5: Comparison of model performance with different targets and sets of features, using Random Forests.
 Overlapping features are the 100 features in both Canadian Biomarker Integration Network in Depression’s CAN-BIND-1’s trial and Sequenced Treatment Alternatives to Relieve Depression (STAR*D), while Full uses all 480 features from STAR*D .
 Clustering-χ2